pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

 say that having the pipeline in the build system is a good thing.
 However as with all things there are also drawbacks to having the pipeline in the build system.

-- Having the pipeline in the build system makes two assumptions that may not be correct in certain cases.
+- Having the pipeline in the build system makes some assumptions that may not be correct in certain cases.
     - The first assumption is that the build system is the center of all the work being done because the pipeline is controlled by the build system, thus requiring that all actions feedback into